Jonas Colliander is an Assistant Professor at the Center for Consumer Marketing.

 -Colliander, J and Dahlén, M. (2011) “Following the Fashionable Friend, the Power of Social Media: Publicity Effectiveness of Blogs vs Online Magazines” Journal of Advertising Research, March.

 -Colliander, J. och Wien, A. (2013) “Trash talk rebuffed: What can we learn from the phenomenon of consumers defending companies criticized in online communities?”
 European Journal of Marketing.
 Vol 47 (10).

 -Colliander, J., Dahlén, M. och Modig, E., (2015) “Twitter for two: Investigating the effects of tweeting with customers”, International Journal of Advertising.
 Vol 34 (2).

 -Söderlund, M. and Colliander, J. “Loyalty program rewards and their impact on perceived justice, customer satisfaction, and repatronize intentions”, Journal of Retailing and Consumer Services, Vol 25.

 Teaching, lecturing and consulting

-Besides his research, Jonas is teaching regularly at The Stockholm School of Economics and The Stockholm School of Economics in Riga.
-He is currently course director for market research courses at both schools.
-Apart from teaching, Jonas is also lecturing and consulting regularly for companies both in Sweden and internationally.
+Besides my research, I am teaching regularly at The Stockholm School of Economics and The Stockholm School of Economics in Riga as course director for BSc courses in market research.
+I am also responsible for XL, a full semester course in marketing communications, branding and creative business development at the MSc level at the Stockholm School of Economics.
+Apart from teaching, I am also lecturing and consulting regularly for companies both in Sweden and internationally.